Inc. Magazine Unveils 36th Annual List of America’s Fastest-Growing Pr

-Inc. magazine today ranked Dovel Technologies Number 669 on its 36th annual Inc. 5000, the most prestigious ranking of the nation's fastest-growing private companies.
-The list represents a unique look at the most successful companies within the American economy’s most dynamic segment - its independent small and midsized businesses.
+This week, Inc. magazine ranked Simpli.fi, the programmatic platform built for local advertising, NO. 1352 on its 36th annual Inc. 5000, the most prestigious ranking of the nation's fastest-growing private companies.
+The list represents a unique look at the most successful companies within the American economy’s most dynamic segment— its independent small and midsized businesses.
 Companies such as Microsoft, Dell, Domino’s Pizza, Pandora, Timberland, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees of the Inc. 5000.

-“We have been able to achieve our aggressive growth objectives through a combination of acquisition and organic growth strategies, allowing us to become a key mid-tier player in the federal Health technology market,” said Paul Leslie, CEO of Dovel.
-“Our team embraces our customers’ missions as their own and collaboratively delivers innovative solutions that meet their critical needs today and into the future.”
+“Simpli.fi is honored to be recognized for the second year running as a member of the Inc. 5000,” said Frost Prioleau, CEO of Simpli.fi.
+“As the programmatic industry matures, it becomes increasingly more important for advertisers to reach their buyers across channels and locations and to attribute the success of their campaigns.
+Simpli.fi’s mobile advertising solutions have been hugely important to our growth and allow us to combine highly accurate targeting with pronounced scalability and industry-leading attribution so our clients can achieve their goals.”

 The 2017 Inc. 5000, unveiled online at Inc.com and with the top 500 companies featured in the September issue of Inc. (available on newsstands August 16) is the most competitive crop in the list’s history.
 The average company on the list achieved a mind-boggling three-year average growth of 481%.
 The Inc. 5000’s aggregate revenue is $206 billion, and the companies on the list collectively generated 619,500 jobs over the past three years.
 Complete results of the Inc. 5000, including company profiles and an interactive database that can be sorted by industry, region, and other criteria, can be found at http://www.inc.com/inc5000.